-Running AI Locally: Lessons from The Coe Lab
+Running AI Locally: Lessons Learned

 Practical insights from running a self-hosted AI assistant, including hardware challenges, memory architecture, and when to choose local vs cloud AI.